-All-cash bids on a home for sale are known as cash offers.
-When a buyer gives a seller cash for the entire cost of a home instead of securing financing from a mortgage lender or another institution, it is known as a cash offer.
+Buyer gives seller cash for the cost of home instead of financing from a mortgage lender or any other way.
+This is a cash offer.

 Most home purchasers require some form of finance to be able to purchase a property, which is usually in the form of a mortgage.
 A cash house buyer, on the other hand, will be able to purchase a property without the need for a mortgage loan or other forms of financial aid.
 Cash offers are often less than the full market value of a home, but there’s a reason for that.
 To begin with, cash offers are low-risk because sellers are not concerned about buyer financing falling through.
 Second, the fact that the seller does not have to spend time, money, or resources selling, improving, or negotiating the property offsets the majority of the drop in the offer price.